efcs/elib/README.md

   It is a way to provide checked casting, string casting, iteration and non-default operators
   (Header Only)

+Except:
+: A header only exception library similar to boost::exception.
+It allows for exceptions to store arbitrary data

 Log
 : Exactly what it sounds like.
 A basic message logging library.